-- Spend 10-minutes meal planning.
+1. Spend 10-minutes meal planning.
 Every weekend, I look ahead to the coming week and make note of what meals are covered already (such as lunch meetings or dinners out with friends), then write down how many breakfasts, lunches and dinners I’ll be responsible for making.
 I then make a list of the different recipes or go-to meals I’ll plan on preparing throughout the week.
-With the goal of adding in more fruit, I’ve been picking recipes that include whole fruit or 100% fruit juice so that I get the added vitamins, minerals and fiber.
+With the goal of adding in more variety, I’ve been picking recipes that include at least two food groups so that I get more vitamins, minerals and fiber.

 Some recipes that have been inspiring my fruit-forward breakfasts lately:

 - Orange Homemade Granola – this homemade granola combines oats, nuts, seeds, dried fruit, and the taste of 100% orange juice.
 It pairs well with milk, yogurt, or on top of a smoothie bowl.
 Make a single or double batch, then store for up to a week.

 - Vanilla-Walnut Overnight Oats – this easy oats recipe comes together in less than five minutes.
 You can make this recipe ahead of time for a quick nutritious breakfast in the morning that will fuel you and your family throughout the week.